AndrewEllis93/Print-Tuning-Guide/README.md

     This is more subject to interpretation, but I find 100% to have good results.
 - **5 Top Layers**\
     This ensures that we have adequate support for the surface layer.
+- **Monotonic (filled)** top infill pattern\
+    Make sure that this is not set to "ironing".
+If not available, use rectalinear or "lines" instead (depends on Slicer).
 - **20-30mm/s Solid & Top Infill Speed**\
     This helps to remove pressure advance as a variable.
 The faster we go, the more pressure advance will impact our results.
 - **High Fan Speed**\